 Hershey commits to eliminating commodity-driven deforestation from our entire supply chain by 2030 while respecting and protecting the human rights of individuals.
 Guided by our No Deforestation Policy, we will work within our individual commodity supply chains to drive sustainable practices with our suppliers and within the industry to achieve this.

-Through complementary policies, commitments and certification programs, we have crafted approaches relevant to specific raw materials that we source, including a No Deforestation, No Peat, No Exploitation (NDPE) commitment for palm oil and full traceability for pulp and paper and palm oil.
+Through complementary policies, commitments and certification programs, we have crafted approaches relevant to specific raw materials that we source, including specific No Deforestation, No Peat, No Exploitation (NDPE) and traceability commitments for palm oil and pulp and paper.

-We are also working with partners like Sourcemap and Earthworm Foundation to accelerate monitoring and verification along supply chains to map and monitor forest areas around our cocoa and palm suppliers.
+We are also working with partners like Sourcemap, Earthworm Foundation and Airbus’s Starling satellite to accelerate monitoring and verification along supply chains to map and monitor forest areas around our cocoa and palm suppliers with plans to extend to pulp and paper and soy suppliers.

 In our cocoa growing communities, deforestation is fueled by complex regional issues such as lack of access to land and land titling.
-We have developed several key partnerships, including with local governments, to address these unique challenges
+We have developed several key partnerships, including with local governments, to address these unique challenges.
+We continue to source only 100 percent independently verified cocoa.
+Having achieved 88 percent sourcing visibility of cocoa volume in Côte d’Ivoire and Ghana, we are well on our way to achieving our goal of 100 percent visibility by 2025.

-We have spent the past few years comprehensively mapping our cocoa growing farms in Côte d’Ivoire and Ghana to create a baseline deforestation rate through measuring annual tree cover loss and to closely monitor farm locations for encroachment into protected forest areas.
+We have spent the past few years comprehensively mapping our cocoa growing farms in Côte d’Ivoire and Ghana to create a baseline deforestation rate, which allows us to better assess the current and ongoing deforestation rate by measuring annual tree cover loss and closely monitoring farm locations for encroachment into protected forest areas.